ccoutant/dwarf-locations/026-refine-type.md

 consumer will need to know that the size of the pointer has changed from 8 bytes to 4 bytes when accessing it.

+## Other uses

+There are other cases where the producer can assist the consumer by providing more precise type information.

+### Derived types

+One example could be when a compiler knows the type more precisely than the variable's type natively idicates.
+For eample: `BaseV *bv2 = new DerivedV;` adding more precise type information could allow the consumer to print the full contents of the variable rather than just the parts included in the base class.
+Some consumers can already do this by referring to the vtable to identify the derived type but having the actual known type which is known by the producer makes this simpler.

+It also allows a consumer handle situations which are currently not handled such as `(gdb) p func( *bv2)` when `int func(Derived arg);` without the user having to cast the variable to its known type.

+### void pointers with known types

+Another potential use is to give the objects pointed to by void pointers their type.
+For example given `int x;void *generic=&x` the compiler knows that object pointed to by generic is an int.

 ## Proposed fix

-Remove the restriction on `DW_OP_reinterpret` that requires "The type of the operand and result type must have the same size in bits."
-This addresses all three of the situations mentioned above.
+Remove the restrictions on `DW_OP_reinterpret` that requires the type to be a base type and that "The type of the operand and result type must have the same size in bits."
+This addresses all of the situations mentioned above.

 Float promotion - While the producer could use DW_OP_regval_type pointing to the extended precision float type when the value is in a